 Consumers would incur additional costs in responding to issues raised regarding the level of SPORs.
-For some, this may potentially create a significant cost, for example if it involved on-site assessments of likely offtake rates.
+For some, this may potentially create a significant cost, for example if it

 Implementation

 No specific implementation timescale is proposed.

 The Case for Change

 Implementation of this modification would help to ensure appropriate investment signals are received by the DNs.
 This would support DNO compliance with licence obligations in respect of efficient and economic network development.